Mrigangana-Sarkar/MiniProject/README.md

 2. Total Overall Spending: Displays the total spending for all categories.

-3. Spending Over Time (Monthly): Displays total spending for each month in the YYYY-MM format.
+3. Spending Over Time (Monthly,Daily,Weekly): Displays total spending for each month,or day or week in the respective format.